 Its cultural legacy is on full display throughout the town, both in the Musée de la Grenouillère and the many historical monuments that date all the way back to the 18th century.
 But Croissy-sur-Seine does not live on its past glories and is a fantastic place to live.

-Similar to other popular towns in the area, it is connected to Paris by the excellent RER A train line, which gets you into the capital in approximately 20 minutes, and to La Défense in even less.
+Similar to other popular towns in the area, it is connected to Paris by the excellent RER A train line.
+It gets you into the capital in approximately 20 minutes, and to La Défense in even less.
 It is also home to the British School of Paris one of France’s top private international schools.

 Real estate prices: €6,400 per square meter to buy, €21 per square meter per month to rent.

 La Celle-Saint-Cloud is another one of our favorite Parisian suburbs for international families, for similar reasons to our other top towns.
 It’s charming, close to Paris, and has stellar bilingual education options.

 Located in the Yvelines department, around 10 km directly north of the department’s capital, Versailles, and around 15 km west of Paris, La Celle-Saint-Cloud boasts a variety of housing options.
 There is truly something for everyone, from grand detached homes to charming town terraces, and even large residential buildings with shared facilities, such as swimming pools and tennis courts.

 Many Cellois, as its residents are known, commute into Paris, picking up the line L of the Transilien train system from either La-Celle-Saint-Cloud or Bougival stations.
 Residents have told me that the L line is pretty reliable.
 And it will get you into Saint Lazare within 25 minutes.